 Thus, streaming figures tell us songs from the BE album are responsible for 18% of the Proof track list attractiveness.
 This means it generated 582,000 of its 3,300,000 album sales and so forth for the other records.
 We then apply this process to all compilations present on below table.

 Please note that over 2 million DVD sales are excluded as they include no music.

 Inside the studio album section, we already listed sales of these products.
 We focused on both physical sales and traditional downloads from markets like the US.

 Chart followers know that downloads have been fast developping in China lately.

-They also know these downloads are very cheap and unregulated, with the market being idol-heavy.
+They also know these downloads used to be very cheap and unregulated, with the market being idol-heavy.
 It means numbers are in part results of bulk buying.

 Ultimately, these volumes inflate the role of this market among the global music industry.
 For example, the album BE was issued with a price of 20 yuans, a mere $3.11 while it is sold at around $40 in the US.